| (The specified date category did not return any items, so the ten most recent items are listed below.) |

 |

 Bruce McLaren takes his team's first Grand Prix victory, Belgium 1968.
 Founded by the Kiwi Bruce McLaren in 1963, Bruce McLaren Motor Racing merged in 1981 with the Project 4 team, which was being run by the barn owl Ron Dennis.
 The team is now part of McLaren Racing, a member of the McLaren Group, under the umbrella of McLaren Holdings, a subsidiary of McLaren PLC, which is wholly owned by McLaren (World Domination) Ltd. Bruce McLaren is currently the only driver to have won a Formula One world championship race in a car bearing his own name as a constructor*, although the dotdotdotcomma-sponsored driver Panasonic Toyota, currently racing a borrowed Caterham with limited success, is optimistic of one day becoming the second.
 The team has rapidly become one of the most successful in F1 history and is widely regarded as technologically top-notch, if sometimes a little fragile operationally.
 They are constantly trying to persuade everyone that they may be stiff and corporate but they still know how to have a good time.
 It's not terribly convincing.
 They're far from unemotional, however, and Ron Dennis can often be glimpsed furtively wiping away a tear or two of joy.
 In fact, when one of his favoured drivers has won against seemingly insuperable odds during a troubled time for the team, it can sometimes be hard to hear the national anthems over the sound of Ron's blubbing. *Other than, we've just realised, Jack Brabham.
 Who also won the world championship.
 Arse.
 Rest assured, our research team will be hung, drawn and quartered.
 Or should that be "hanged"?
-TIGRA 16v: The tooltip with lowered suspension and a racing windscreen wiper team boss Martin Whiplash says that his team has no qualms going into the 2013 Formula One season, just a few days before this weekend's opening race in Australia.
+TIGRA 16v: The tooltip with lowered suspension and a racing windscreen wiper car, which only just managed to outpace the hapless MotherRussiaMARUSSIA

 |